ZNOC3/SimpleElevatorPluginDocs/guides/elevator-audio/audio-per-floor.md

 # Per floor sound configuration

-You can configure each for the follwing variable on every floor in different way
+You can configure each of the following variables on every floor in a different way

 ![List](/img/UnrealEditor_3nLDoLnBU0.png)